-These include allowing the food to cook in its own juices, making it soft and tender, which is most especially true for meats, such as beef, veal, pork, and chicken; letting the food cook in the most uniform manner with no burnt sides, which is a common feature in stove-top cooking; and most importantly, allowing you to get more of the food you cook, as the volume gets retained.
+These include allowing the food to cook in its own juices, making it soft and tender, which is, of course, especially true for meats, such as beef, veal, pork, and chicken; letting the food cook in the most uniform manner without any overcooked edges, which is a common feature in stove-top cooking; and most importantly, allowing you to get more of the food you cook, as the volume gets retained.

-In order to achieve these desirable characteristics of food, either sous vide or slow cooker method of cooking is an ideal choice.
-Having said that, this article aims to juxtapose sous vide vs slow cooker means of cooking, and we’ll see what makes them similar, as well as the features of each that set them apart from each other.
+In order to achieve these desirable characteristics, either sous vide or slow cooker method of cooking is an ideal choice.
+Having said that, compare sous vide vs slow cooker means of cooking, and we’ll see what makes them similar, as well as the features of each that set them apart from each other.

 This is one of the key differences when it comes to comparing the slow cooker vs the sous vide.
 When you use a slow cooker, your food is placed inside a very thick ceramic pot that is placed above the heating element.